wallacebrf/Synology-to-TrueNAS/README.md

 ## 16.)
 Setup Custom Logging Scripts and Configure CRON
 <div id="Setup_Custom_Logging_Scripts_and_Configure_CRON"></div>

-I have many scripts running on my Synology that collect data from themselves (DSM SNMP monitoring), UPS mnitoring, nework switch monitoring and more.
+I have many scripts running on my Synology that collect data from themselves (DSM SNMP monitoring), UPS monitoring, network switch monitoring and more.
 These scripts need to be configured to run automatically.
 One example of this type of script is <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/trueNAS_snmp.sh">here</a>.

 I first started out using the `System --> Advanced Settings --> Cron Jobs` option and that worked. what i realized though is that this was clogging up my `Running Jobs` page and making lots of un-needed log files.
 As such i am instead directly editing the crontab file by `vi /etc/crontab`